Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153538.png) [Mirror, Earring and Orb (10)](https://retroachievements.org/achievement/108481)
 _Witness Lucian's plan to restore Valkyrie's memories and Loki's deception_

-Normal mode have a lot of dungeon overlap with Hard mode, so if you are fuzzy on the details checks Step 1.
+Normal mode have a lot of dungeons overlap with Hard mode so if you are fuzzy on the details checks Step 1.
 I'll only cover new one here.
-Hard mode dungeons also have Flames Jewels in chests, which you will need to be able to unlock everything in the post game dungeon.
+Hard mode dungeons also have Flames Jewels in chests, which you will need to be able to unlock everything in the postgame dungeon.
 I wont cover them in details as you will naturally get them through their respective Treasure Hunter achievements.

 ![](https://media.retroachievements.org/Badge/153584.png) [Preparing for Unknown (10)](https://retroachievements.org/achievement/108526)
 _Collect all 8 Flame Jewels_

 ***
 ### Salerno Academy
-Not too bad for the first Hard mode dungeon, you will need to take note on where the scent change triggers and vines are.
+Not too bad for the first Hard mode dungeon, you will need to take note on where the scent change trigger and vines are.
 You can interact with the green container to get Acid, which when used where a vine used to be will keep it from spawning back for a while.
 The delay before a vine regrows is 15 screen transitions.
-Make sure to climb the vines and take the roof route on your first go, if you go through the water your scent will be washed off and you will need to retry the dungeon for the Scent achievement.
+Make sure to climb the vine and take the roof route when you reach the top part of the map, if you go through the water your scent will be washed off and you will need to retry the dungeon for the Scent achievement.

 ![](https://media.retroachievements.org/Badge/153469.png) [Boss VI (10)](https://retroachievements.org/achievement/108414)
 _Defeat Harpy in Salerno Academy_